 Editor’s note: After a great deal of careful consideration, we are temporarily closing our retail stores nationwide.
-Learn more about that decision and review FAQs regarding REI’s recent store closures.
+Learn more about that decision.
 Please consult the CDC or your state health department for advice related to the COVID-19 pandemic, including information on symptoms, testing and how to protect yourself and others during social distancing.
 Follow local guidelines regarding travel, and check access to local, state and national parks before you visit.
 Remember that outdoor recreation has inherent risks; don’t attempt activities beyond your experience and skill level.
 Your actions may present risk not only to you, but to your local community during these challenging times.

 With at least 196 million U.S. residents under orders to stay home to help stem the spread of coronavirus, some recreationists are asking if it’s OK to get outside for activities such as walking, running or biking.
 In many cases, public health officials and other experts say the answer is yes—as long as you’re not sick, adhere to local orders, and practice social distancing and common sense.

 Mandatory stay-at-home orders often allow exceptions for engaging in activities outdoors, generally close to home, like walking your dog, riding a bike or going on a run (if you stay at least 6 feet away from others).
 New York state guidelines, for example, allow for outdoor recreation, though “individuals should … avoid activities where they come in close contact with other people.”

 California officials say residents “can walk, run, hike and bike in their local neighborhoods as long as they continue to practice social distancing of 6 feet.”
 (But they specifically tell people to avoid crowded trails and parking lots.)